.

 Trojan

 Usually disguise as a harmless screen saver or utility program.
-They don't copy or email themselfs and rely on people to run or pass them around.
+They don't copy or email themselves and rely on people to run or pass them around.

 How to be notified automatically?